Free Outdoor Summer Music Festivals and Concerts in New York City

 FREE

-And if you're wondering about the concert series hosted by the Today Show and Good Morning America, here's the deal: Yes, your family can catch big names like Justin Bieber, Chris Brown, Kenny Chesney, Maroon 5, Mary J. Blige and The Beach Boys but seeing these concerts is a serious commitment.
-Be prepared to arrive before dawn (in the case of huge stars, long before the sun comes up) in order to snag a halfway decent spot.
-Good luck.
+And if you're wondering about the concert series hosted by the Today Show at Rockefeller Center and Good Morning America at Rumsey Playfield in Central Park, here's the deal: Yes, your family can catch big names like Demi Lovato, Robin Thicke, Ariana Grande, John Legend, Jennifer Hudson and Pharrell, but seeing these concerts is a serious commitment.
+Be prepared to arrive around dawn (in the case of hot stars, long before the sun comes up) in order to snag a halfway decent spot.
+Some of the shows require tickets and if you sign up for Today's Concert Series newsletter you can enter a lottery to win a Fan Pass, which guarantees you a good spot.
+Good luck!

 Find out about other seasonal fun in our Summer Fun Guide.